Johann Jakob, Count of Bronckhorst and Anholt: Life

 In 1622/23 he fought in Westfalen against Christian von Braunschweig-Wolfenbüttel and Peter Ernst von Mansfeld, which he pushed back into East Frisia.
 He played an important role in the victory in the Battle of Stadtlohn, as commander of the vanguard.

 In 1624 he participated in the Siege of Breda under Ambrosio Spinola, and fought later under Tilly in Osnabrück against the Danes.
 In the Winter of 1627/28 he took up winter quarters in East Frisia.
 In 1628 he became a Knight in the Order of the Golden Fleece, and in 1629 he became Governor of the Alsace and of Further Austria.
 In 1630 he died in Freiburg from tuberculosis.

 Family

-Johann Jakob married on 6 November 1618 with Maria Cleopha von Hohenzollern-Sigmaringen, daughter of Charles II, Count of Hohenzollern-Sigmaringen and Elisabeth von Pallandt-Culemborg.
-They had 2 children:
+Johann Jakob married, on 6 November 1618, Maria Cleopha von Hohenzollern-Sigmaringen, daughter of Charles II, Count of Hohenzollern-Sigmaringen and Elisabeth von Pallandt-Culemborg.
+They had two children: